corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 You can see how this gives the API flexibility.
 Maybe a previous version only supported the single `PersonNameElement` form, and we added this array option in a later version, maintaining backwards compatibility, but giving us a way of deconstructing the name with higher fidelity.

+> I won't go on about schema-first or code-first, but this is a really good reason to use a schema-first design approach.
+>
-> This is a really good reason to use a schema-first design approach.
-C# developers may not have thought of this pattern when extending their API with a code-first approach. *Either-this-or-that* (a form of [union](https://en.wikipedia.org/wiki/Union_type)) is not a language-supported idiom, but it is frequently useful in the rest of the universe!
+> C# developers may not have thought of this pattern when extending their API with a code-first approach. *Either-this-or-that* (a form of [union](https://en.wikipedia.org/wiki/Union_type)) is not a language-supported idiom, but it is frequently useful in the rest of the universe!
 Esepcially in JSON schema, where it is *everywhere*.
 You'll see more of this later.

 Anyway, whatever the pros and cons of this design, that's what our API does!